Canti21/operating_sistems/README.md

-# operating_sistems_1
+Operative Systems I
+---
-A repository for my programs from my os class
+Here are some projects made for my OS class from university.